ricardo-rolo/data-science/notes/eda.md

 1. **Histograms**

     Histograms are the simplest way to visualize a variable distribution.
+They count how many times a range of values occurs in the given data.

     ```python
     import matplotlib.pyplot as plt